dedis/apir-code/README.md

-# Verifiable PIR
+# Authenticated PIR
 This repository contains the code for the authenticated PIR schemes and the code for the proof of concept application, Keyd.
-Keyd is a privacy-preserving PGP public keys directory based on authenticated PIR.
+Keyd is a privacy-preserving PGP public keys directory based on multi-server authenticated PIR.
 Keyd enable a client to privately retrieve a PGP key given an email address and to private compute several statistics over the set of PGP keys.

+To try Keyd download the Go client with

+or try the website

 <!---
 ### Verifiable PIR taxonomy